nchah/freebase-triples/README.md

 ## Citation

 Citation for this repository to be added as this goes through the publication pipeline.
+Or, cite this GitHub repository.

-Or, if this applies to your repo, GitHub allows publishing code with DOIs ([Making Your Code Citable](https://guides.github.com/activities/citable-code/))
+FYI, if this applies to your repo, GitHub allows publishing code with DOIs ([Making Your Code Citable](https://guides.github.com/activities/citable-code/))

 ## Table of Contents